 Similarly, if you want to print using flexible filaments like TPU and TPE, you may just about get away with printing them on some of the budget 3D printers.

 But for the best and most reliable results, you are much better off buying a 3D printer that has the slightly more expensive direct-drive method of feeding filament to the extruder.

 For printing in flexible materials, I recommend the Solvol SV-01.
 This 3D printer is based on the Ender 3 Pro chassis but adds a few niceties including a direct drive extruder mechanism which is perfect for feeding flexible filaments.

 Large Print Volume

-Similarly, if you have a specific size requirement for the objects you want to print, this may dictate which model you buy.
+Similarly, if you have a specific size requirement for the objects you want to print such as printing cosplay, this may dictate which model you buy.
 Most 3D printers have a print bed of around 250mm square, some smaller.
 If you want to print objects that are much larger than this you may want to buy a 3D printer with a larger print volume.

 The CR-10 falls firmly into the needing to be tweaked camp.
 The CR-10 family has a huge online following and you will find hundreds of upgrade paths for you to build on the solid foundation the CR-10S gives you.

 If you want to spend more the QIDI Tech X-Max will give you a 12” x 10” x 12” print volume and out of the box reliability and accuracy.
 Qidi came from nowhere just a few years ago but their consistently impressive model range and customer service as quickly gained them a deserved positive reputation.
 The enclosed design of the X-Max will also allow you to print using ABS.

 If you can’t make up your mind please go to my personal recommendations page where you can ask me for unbiased advice based on your individual circumstances, budget, and requirements.
 I can then give you a more bespoke recommendation.